 heat-sink.

-where is the power density of the heat source and
+is the power density of the heat source

 is the thermal conductivity2.7.